stormslowly/meetup2/README.md

 Please contact Shu, Pengfei (Nokia - CN/Hangzhou) or Wang, Gang-Layner (Nokia - CN/Hangzhou) to join this project.

 ## Technical required:
 This project is based on sails and Nodejs, so some basic knowledge about Javascript, Nodejs and Sails are needed.
 The database used in this project is Mysql.

+# How to use
+Please visit: http://hzegsav40:1339/, and use the NOKIA intera account and password to login the system.
+Now you can public group and event.
+Also you can select your favorite group and event to join.